ZihaoFU245/ZihaoFU245.github.io/_posts/2025-07-30-first-post.md

 ---
-layout: post
+layout: single
-title: "Welcome to my blog"
+title: "Welcome to My Blog!"
+author_profile: true
+date: 2025-07-30
+categories:
+  - General
+tags:
+  - Welcome
+  - Introduction
 ---

-This is the first post on my website.
-More content coming soon.
+This is the first post on my new website.
+I'm excited to share my journey, projects, and thoughts with you.

+Stay tuned for more content coming soon!